Chase Date: May 25, 2012

 JR ended up driving by and stopping, and we chatted and moved east.
 We managed to get some amazing mammatus photos.
 Again, 2012 delivers when it comes to mammatus.

 We sat just east of the town of Bunker Hill for quite awhile and eventually made hotel reservations in Dodge City and captured the sunset.
 It was about sunset when other chasers started reporting a tornado south of Russell so we decided to head that way.

 Missed the first tornado, but made it to the area of interest and lost interest pretty fast.
 Tornado reports were once again coming in, this time just to the southwest near LaCrosse, Kansas.
 We figured we could make it as we were only 20 minutes away.
 We headed down to that supercell, observing multiple tornadoes east of LaCrosse, KS.
 There was even two on the ground at one point.

 We headed north as the storm was slowly moving to the NE.
 More tornadoes were observed before JR drove himself in a ditch.
 He was able to get out, but I didn’t get my camera out in time to capture Tornado #6.

 That would be the last tornado for the night.
 We’d run into sloppier roads and the storm never produced after that.
-We drove by a lot of stuck people and I had to even drop into 4 low to get out of some subtle ditches I had slid into while driving.
+We drove by a lot of stuck people and I had to even drop into 4 low to get out of some subtle ditches.

 Overall a great chase and great tornadoes, even if they were after dark.